toladata/TolaActivity/test/js/README.md

 * `username` and `password` correspond to your MercyCorps SSO login
 * `baseurl` points to the home page of the TolaActivity instance you are testing

-1. Start the Seleniuim server:
+1. Start the Seleniuim server (targeting the Firefox browser):

 ```
 $ cd test/js
-$ java -jar -Dwebdriver.firefox.driver=./geckodriver selenium-server-standalone-3.8.1.jar &> selenium-server.log &
+$ java -jar -Dwebdriver.gecko.driver=./geckodriver selenium-server-standalone-3.9.1.jar &> selenium-server.log &
 ```

 1. Execute the test suite:

 ```
 $ cd test/js
-$ ./node_modules/.bin/wdio
+$ ./node_modules/.bin/wdio wdio.firefox.conf.js

 ------------------------------------------------------------------
-[chrome #0-0] Session ID: db980c3deae94de17354e7000ee25288
+[firefox #0-0] Session ID: db980c3deae94de17354e7000ee25288
-[chrome #0-0] Spec: /Users/kwall/repos/TolaActivity/test/js/test/specs/dashboard.js
+[firefox #0-0] Spec: /Users/kwall/repos/TolaActivity/test/js/test/specs/dashboard.js
-[chrome #0-0] Running: firefox
+[firefox #0-0] Running: firefox
-[chrome #0-0]
+[firefox #0-0]
-[chrome #0-0] TolaActivity Dashboard
+[firefox #0-0] TolaActivity Dashboard
-[chrome #0-0]   ✓ should require unauthenticated users to login
+[firefox #0-0]   ✓ should require unauthenticated users to login
-[chrome #0-0]   ✓ should have a page header
+[firefox #0-0]   ✓ should have a page header
-[chrome #0-0]   ✓ should have a TolaActivity link
+[firefox #0-0]   ✓ should have a TolaActivity link

-    [...output deleted...]
+[...]
 ==================================================================
 Number of specs: 6

-47 passing (109.10s)
+72 passing (109.10s)
-114 skipped
+70 skipped
+1 failing

+1) Program Indicators table should toggle table when a PI Indicators button is clicked:
+expected true to equal false
+ running chrome
+running firefox
+AssertionError: expected true to equal false
+    at Context.<anonymous> (/home/kwall/Work/TolaActivity/test/js/test/specs/indicators_table.js:51:14)
+        at new Promise (<anonymous>)
+            at new F (/home/kwall/Work/TolaActivity/test/js/node_modules/core-js/library/modules/_export    .js:35:28)
+95

 ```

 ## Don't want to run everything?
 1. To run the tests in a single file, specify `--spec path/to/file`.
-   For example, to run only the dashboard tests, the command would be
+   For example, to run only the dashboard tests in auto mode, the command would be

 ```
-$ ./node_modules/.bin/wdio --spec test/specs/dashboard.js
+$ ./node_modules/.bin/wdio wdio.auto.conf.js --spec test/specs/dashboard.js
 ```

 1. You can also the the `--spec` argument as a crude regex and spec filenames.
 For example, to run any test that contains _invalid_ in the filename, this command would do it:

 ```
 $ ./node_modules/.bin/wdio --spec invalid
 ```

-## Looking for documentation?
+## Looking for framework documentation?
-To produce documentation for the test suite, execute the command `make doc` at the top of the TolaActivity repo:
+To produce documentation for the test framework, the API is decorated with JSDoc decorators, so it will produce JSDoc-compatible documentation from the code itself.
+To do so, execute the command `make doc` at the top of the testing directory:

 ```
 $ make doc